DiRoots-Limited/DiRoots.One.Releases/docs/getting-started.md

 # Getting Started
 {: .no_toc }

-ProSheets is 100% free for personal and commercial usage, regardless of the number of users.
+DiRootsOne is 100% free for personal and commercial usage, regardless of the number of users.
 Not permitted:
 -	Sell/resell
 -	make modifications to the software.